cyclr/docs/pages/connector-authentication/klaviyo.md

 ### Get a private API key

-You can find Klaviyo's guide on how to get a private API key [here](https://help.klaviyo.com/hc/en-us/articles/7423954176283).
-When you create a private API key, **Select Access Level** must be set to **Full Access Key** for the Klaviyo connector to function correctly within Cyclr.
+To see how to get a private API key, see [Klaviyo's guide](https://help.klaviyo.com/hc/en-us/articles/7423954176283).
+When you create a private API key, set **Select Access Level** to **Full Access Key** so the Klaviyo connector functions correctly within Cyclr.

 ## Cyclr account setup

-When you install the Klaviyo connector in an account you will be asked for:
+When you install the Klaviyo connector in an account, Cyclr asks you for authentication details:

 | Value               | Description                                                  |
 | :------------------ | :----------------------------------------------------------- |